mfaisalkhatri/SuperTest_poc/readme.md

 - I have covered, `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests.
 You will find the example code in the test folder of the repository.

 - End to End scenarios have been added for the restful booker APIs.
-If you need to get into more details about [how to write tests using supertest, mocha and chai?][mediumblog], this blog is all you need to refer and get started.
+Check out [API Testing with superTest](https://medium.com/@iamfaisalkhatri/api-testing-using-supertest-ea37522fa329) for more details.

-- [Mochawesome reporter][mochawesome-wevbsite] is used to generate the reports and show summary of the tests.
-I found it quite useful report as it shows the test description alongwith the tests and the time taken to run the tests.
+- [Mochawesome reporter](https://www.npmjs.com/package/mochawesome) is used to generate the reports and show summary of the tests.
+I found it quite useful report as it shows the test description along with the tests and the time taken to run the tests.

 <img src="assets/mochawesome-report.png"/>